"Academics are resilient to changes in peer review" - Jon Tennant

-This interview presents the perspectives of an early-career researcher who conducts research, publishes papers, attends academic conferences as part of his PhD, travels to different parts of the world to help educate researchers about open research and science policy, blogs actively, serves as a peer reviewer, and makes time for several other activities including this interview!
+This interview presents the perspectives of an early-career researcher who conducted research, published papers, attended academic conferences as part of his PhD, traveled to different parts of the world to help educate researchers about open research and science policy, blogged actively, served as a peer reviewer, and made time for several other activities including this interview!
 Jonathan (Jon) Tennant dived head first into palaeontology research, i.e., his first love, even when it required him to change disciplines.
 And during this journey, he discovered his passion for all things related to scientific communication and policy, especially open science.
-He is among those researchers who realize the true potential of networking and utilize it to actively participate in dialogue on some of the most critical issues in academic research — all this alongside managing a demanding research schedule.
+He was among those researchers who realize the true potential of networking and utilize it to actively participate in dialogue on some of the most critical issues in academic research — all this alongside managing a demanding research schedule.
 I spoke to Jon about his interests both within and outside research.
-I particularly wanted to understand how he is able to pursue serious research as well as be involved in other activities, and learned that the primary driving force behind Jon’s work is his passion for science and the need to ensure that more and more people are informed about the most important developments in academic publishing.
+I particularly wanted to understand how he was able to pursue serious research as well as be involved in other activities, and learned that the primary driving force behind Jon’s work was his passion for science and the need to ensure that more and more people are informed about the most important developments in academic publishing.

-Jon is currently a final year PhD (palaeontology) student at Imperial College London in the Department of Earth Science and Engineering.
-His research focuses on patterns of biodiversity and extinction in deep time and the biological and environmental drivers of these patterns.
-Jon is also passionate about science communication and strongly believes that science should be in the public domain.
-He takes a deep interest in following and talking about how current trends in open science impact science communication.
-He also maintains a blog, Green Tea and Velociraptors, and tweets actively about topics close to his heart.
+Jon Tennant completed his PhD from the Department of Earth Science and Engineering at Imperial College London.
+His research focused on patterns of biodiversity and extinction in deep time and the biological and environmental drivers of these patterns.
+Jon was passionate about science communication and strongly believed that all science should be in the public domain.
+He took a deep interest in following and talking about how trends in open science impact science communication.
+He also maintained a blog, Green Tea and Velociraptors, and tweeted actively about topics close to his heart.

 This is the second of a three-part interview series with Jon.
 Here, Jon shares his views on some of the topics he is passionate about: “benefits of things like open access, open data, science communication, open peer review, and killing the impact factor!”
 He also explains the extent to which he is involved in fostering an exchange of ideas and information about science communication and policy.
 More importantly, Jon expresses concern about specific issues in academia: researchers’ lack of knowledge about open access and its implications, the misuse of the impact factor, fear of adopting new peer review systems, etc. Jon insists that researchers must think more actively about the role of science in society and about their own role as primary facilitators of scientific communication.